kennylee15/blog/_posts/2016-07-27-vicemo-scraper.markdown

         self.phantom_webpage.quit()
 {% endhighlight %}

 First, the class, `LetMeScrapeThat`, instantiates a PhantomJS headless browser by calling `webdriver.PhantomJS()`.
 We then access the target website via the method `self.phantom_webpage.get(link)`.
 Note how the method `sleep()` from `time` is called to let JavaScript render the desired data completely.
-In addition, the `for` loop in the method `scrape_vicemo()` allows us to scroll down in our PhantomJS browser to access more data, which are rendered dynamically as the user scrolls down the page.
+In addition, the for loop in the method `scrape_vicemo()` allows us to scroll down in our PhantomJS browser to access more data, which are rendered dynamically as the user scrolls down the page.
 Finally, we extract the HTML codes from the web elements and store them in the list variable `self.transactions`.

-Let's now take a look at `LetMeParseThat`, which parses HTML codes to extract the data for cleansing.
-Here is the example how the data might look like after being delivered by JavaScript.
+Let's now take a look at `LetMeParseThat`, which parses HTML codes to extract the data.
+Here is the example how the data might look like after being rendered by JavaScript.

 {% include image.html name="vicemo-html-snippet.png" caption="Snippet of HTML from Vicemo" %}

 Note that the description of the transaction is within `<div>` tag with `class="description"`.
-Also, note how the emojis are descriped by `title=emoji-name` within the `<span>` tags.
+Also, note how the emojis are represented by the attribute `title=emoji-name` of the `<span>` tags.

 Take a look at the code snippet for `LetMeParseThat()` class below.